blog posts

 • It protects data.

-• Also, It ensures better privacy and security.
+• Also, it ensures better privacy and security.

 • It protects from Trojans.

-Disadvantages of Firewall
+Disadvantages of a Firewall

 • PerformanceThis is affected as each packet has to be verified for authenticity before it is allowed into the network.